readysettech/readyset/docs/src/controller_handle.md

 [Apache ZooKeeper](https://zookeeper.apache.org/) to announce the location of its servers, so ZooKeeper must also be running.

+A ControllerHandle is, unsurprisingly, a handle to a Noria controller.
+This handle allows interaction with a running Noria instance and lets you add and remove queries, retrieve handles for inserting or querying the underlying data, and perform meta-operations such as fetching the dataflow's GraphViz visualization.
 ________________
 ** Note: we are working on a new version of the docs below.
 ETA: end of the week of May 3rd ** `noria/noria`